dh3968mlq/historicaldate/README.md

 # historicaldate

+A Python package for:

    * Date handling including support for BC dates and uncertainty
-   * Create interactive graphical timelines of historical data
+   * Creating graphical timelines of historical data.
+This uses *Plotly*, which gives zoom, pan, hovertext and hyperlink interactivity

+See https://historicaldate.com/ for example outputs and an interactive timeline builder based on this package.

 ![Example timeline image](https://historicaldate.com/wp-content/uploads/2023/05/basic_timeline_example.png)